milanimarco82/udacity-capstone/starter/README.md

 This is the final project of the Udacity Full Stack Developer NanoDegree Program.
 The goal of this project is to deploy a Flask application with Render/PostgreSQL and enable Role Based Authentication and Roles-Based Access Control (RBAC) with Auth0.

+Casting Agency models a movie casting agency, that needs to track actors and movies.
+To do this, different roles are created in order to read, create, modify and delete actors and movies from the underlying database.

 ## Getting Started

 ### Installing Dependencies